kkartas/APILinker/paper/paper.md

 1. A configuration-driven approach that eliminates repetitive boilerplate code
 2. Flexible field mapping with support for nested structures and data transformations
-3. Multiple authentication methods (API Key, Bearer Token, Basic Auth, OAuth2)
+3. Advanced authentication and security features including multiple OAuth flows, secure credential storage, and request encryption
+4. Enterprise-grade error handling with circuit breakers and dead letter queues
-4. Built-in pagination handling, retry logic, and error management
+5. Built-in pagination handling, retry logic, and robust error management
-5. Scheduling capabilities for recurring data synchronization
+6. Scheduling capabilities for recurring data synchronization
-6. An extensible plugin architecture for custom connectors and transformations
+7. An extensible plugin architecture for custom connectors and transformations

 By reducing integration complexity to a declarative configuration, ApiLinker enables developers, researchers and data scientists to focus on their domain-specific problems rather than the mechanics of API integration.

 # Core Features

 ApiLinker is built with a modular architecture that separates concerns into logical components:

+## Security Features

+APILinker provides enterprise-grade security capabilities critical for handling sensitive data:

+- **Secure Credential Storage**: Encryption-at-rest for API credentials using symmetric encryption
+- **Advanced OAuth Support**: Implementation of modern OAuth flows including PKCE (for mobile/SPA) and Device Flow (for IoT/CLI)
+- **Request/Response Encryption**: Configurable encryption levels for API communications
+- **Role-Based Access Control**: Fine-grained permissions for multi-user environments

 ## API Connectors